Frequently Asked Questions

 The Donate Life Washington, D.C. registry is authorized by the District of Columbia (pursuant to the Organ and Tissue Donor Registry Act of 2006) and operated by Washington Regional Transplant Community, this area’s federally-designated, non-profit organ procurement organization (OPO) that serves the District under authorization from the U.S. Department of Heath & Human Services and the Centers for Medicare and Medicaid Services (CMS).

 What is the registry’s relationship to the District of Columbia’s Department of Motor Vehicles (DMV)?

-The DMV’s driver license and ID card application and renewal forms include the question: “Do you wish to be an organ and tissue donor?”
-Checking YES on the form automatically enrolls the applicant in the Donate Life DC registry, and the red heart will be pre-printed on the applicant’s driver license or ID card.
+The DMV’s driver license, ID card application and renewal forms include the question: "Do you wish to be an organ and tissue donor?"
+Checking YES on the form automatically enrolls the applicant in the Donate Life Washington, D.C. registry, and the red heart will be pre-printed on the applicant’s driver license or ID card.

 How can I be sure my information is kept confidential?

 As a state-authorized public service, Donate Life Washington, D.C. adheres to the strictest and most up-to-date guidelines to keep all personal information confidential.
 Aside from standard information such as name and address, the only sensitive information we require is place of birth, while mother’s maiden name and driver’s license number are optional.
 Why collect this information?
 Because it is absolutely vital that we identify individual registrants with 100% certainty if they should ever be in a position to be an actual organ, eye or tissue donor.
 We would never want to confuse a patient who is not registered with someone who is.

 We assure you that every technical precaution is in place to protect the information from identity thieves.
 Of the 45+ state donor registries now in operation, there are no reported problems with unauthorized access to personal information.